-The Chicago School's Applied Clinical Psychology doctoral program is recognized for its culturally competent training and offers students a multitude of opportunities to utilize their education in real-world settings.
+The Chicago School's Applied Clinical Psychology post-master's doctoral program is recognized for its culturally competent training and offers students a multitude of opportunities to utilize their education in real-world settings.
 Students at the L.A. and Orange County campuses may apply to complete their clinical training hours at one of the Chicago School Counseling Centers, two of Southern California's largest and most well-respected community counseling centers.
 Through our innovative training model, students learn marketing and business operation techniques related to running a private practice, and provide individual and group psychotherapy services.
 Graduates leave with the skills and training to sit for licensure and launch their careers.

 Students have the option to choose one of three concentrations—Generalist, Psychodynamic, or Child Play Therapy and Adolescent Psychotherapy.
 The Chicago School's Psychodynamic Psychotherapy concentration provides students with essential diagnostic, therapeutic, and consultative skills, as well as in-depth knowledge of psychodynamic theory and exposure to a broad range of dynamically based clinical applications.

 The program adheres to a practitioner-scholar model, preparing mental health practitioners with both a broad knowledge of the scientific and theoretical principles and the ability to apply that knowledge to specific clinical situations.